Wiki · Concept · Last reviewed June 23, 2026

 The hard tradeoff is privacy.
 Agent traces can contain sensitive prompts, documents, credentials, customer records, medical data, legal files, employee material, and hidden system instructions.
 Observability therefore needs Data Minimization: redaction, field-level retention, role-based access, short-lived debugging logs, separate restricted audit logs, and clear deletion rules.

 Observability also needs source discipline.
-A trace should distinguish user instructions, retrieved evidence, model output, tool output, system policy, and human approval.
+A trace should distinguish user instructions, retrieved evidence, model output, tool output, system policy, memory, and human approval.
 If all of these collapse into one transcript, the record can become misleading.
+This is the same boundary problem that drives Prompt Injection and Context Poisoning: untrusted content must be visible as data, not silently upgraded into authority.

 Defense Pattern